OmniacsDAO/Rnumerai/README.md

 ### 3. Set Public Key and Secret API key variables.

 Get your public key and api key by going to numer.ai and then going to `Custom API Keys` section under your `Account` Tab.
-Select appropriate scopes to generate the key or select all scopes to use full functionality of this package.
+Select appropriate scopes to generate the key or select all scopes to use the full functionality of this package.

 -   `set_public_id("public_id_here")`
 -   `set_api_key("api_key_here")`
 -   `set_password("password_here")`

-Optional: If we choose not to setup the credentials here the terminal will interactibely prompt us to type the values when we make an API call.
+Optional: If we choose not to setup the credentials here the terminal will interactively prompt us to type the values when we make an API call.

-### 4. Download data set for current tournament and split it into training data and tournament data
+### 4. Download data set for the current tournament and split it into training data and tournament data

 -    `data <- download_data(data_dir)`
 -    `data_train <- data$data_train`